The International Food Safety Authorities Network (INFOSAN)

-The International Food Safety Authorities Network (INFOSAN) is is a joint initiative between WHO and the Food and Agriculture Organization of the United Nations (FAO).
-This a global network includes of 177 member states.
-Each has a designated INFOSAN emergency contact point for communication between national food safety authorities and the INFOSAN secretariat regarding urgent events.
-Recognizing that food safety is often a shared responsibility, countries are also asked to identity focal points in other ministries or relevant agencies to receive INFOSAN communications.
+The International Food Safety Authorities Network (INFOSAN) is a joint initiative between WHO and the Food and Agriculture Organization of the United Nations (FAO).
+This a global network includes 181 Member States.
+Each has a designated INFOSAN Emergency Contact Point for communication between national food safety authorities and the INFOSAN Secretariat regarding urgent events.
+Recognizing that food safety is often a shared responsibility, countries are also asked to identity Focal Points in other ministries or relevant agencies to receive INFOSAN communications.

 The network aims to:

-As part of its routine activities, INFOSAN publishes Information Notes, in the six official WHO languages, to provide its members with summaries on relevant food safety issues.
-Guidance is being developed on a number of topics related to food safety emergency response and management.
+As part of its routine activities, the INFOSAN Secretariat publishes Information Notes, in the six official WHO languages, to provide members with summaries on relevant food safety issues.
+Guidance has also been developed on a number of topics related to food safety emergency preparedness and response.

 INFOSAN systematically monitors for potential international food safety related events in addition to receiving information through INFOSAN emergency contact points.
-This monitoring is done in close collaboration with the WHO Alert and Response Operations program (provide link) as part of WHO's event detection activities.
-Working under the umbrella of the International Health Regulations (2005) INFOSAN Emergency facilitates the identification, assessment and management of food safety events of possible international concern.
-Collaborating closely with countries, alerts may be developed and disseminated to the INFOSAN emergency network.
-To help respond to country requests for assistance during food safety emergencies.
-INFOSAN Emergency partners with the Global Outbreak Alert and Response Network (GOARN).
+This monitoring is done in close collaboration with the WHO Alert and Response Operations program as part of WHO's event detection activities.
+Working under the umbrella of the International Health Regulations (2005), the INFOSAN Secretariat facilitates the identification, assessment and management of food safety events of possible international concern.
+Collaborating closely with countries, INFOSAN Alerts may be developed and disseminated to network members.
+To help respond to country requests for assistance during food safety emergencies, INFOSAN can partner with the Global Outbreak Alert and Response Network (GOARN).

 INFOSAN also works with the Global Early Warning System for Major Animal Diseases, including Zoonoses (GLEWS) to promote seamless action throughout the food-chain continuum.